coconut-svsm/cocoon-tpm/storage/src/fs/cocoonfs/cocoonfs-format.md

 Implementations may issue trim commands for deallocated blocks to the underlying storage device.
 Note however that trimming is mutually exclusive with the confidentiality of allocations, because a trimmed block is usually recognizable as such.

+### [Online filesystem creation support]{#sec-introduction-online-mkfs}
+In some use-cases, e.g. TEEs running in a public cloud, it might be desirable to create the filesystem from within the TEE itself upon first use: the initial filesystem creation requires access to the root key, and, as the TEE would need that anyway, such a setup scheme would allow for limiting the trust boundary to the bare minimum.

+However, a TEE should certainly not start to randomly create CocoonFS instances on any attached volumes whose formats it doesn't recognize and some sort of storage volume tagging mechanism is due.
+The CocoonFS format implements this by means of a special [filesystem creation header](#sec-mkfsinfo-header) marking the containing volume as intended for formatting with a CocoonFS instance at first use in the first place, and specifying all the core configuration parameters required for the filesystem creation.

+**Attention**: the [filesystem creation header](#sec-mkfsinfo-header) is not authenticated at all, and thus, to thwart downgrade attacks on the set of cryptographic algorithms, these **must** get authenticated/attested/validated by some other, unspecified means.
+If there's any potential for root key reuse, then the filesystem salt **must** get authenticated as well.

+The initial filesystem creation process involves a replacement of the [filesystem creation header](#sec-mkfsinfo-header) with the [regular filesystem header](#sec-filesystem-header) at some point.
+For robustness against service interruptions encountered during this final write operation, a backup copy of the [filesystem creation header](#sec-mkfsinfo-header) is to be written at a specific location on storage determined exclusively from its dimensions beforehand.
+In case no valid (integrity protected) [image header](#sec-image-header) of either type is found at the beginning of the storage when attempting to open a filesystem, i.e. following a service interruption, the implementation is supposed to check for the presence of the backup [filesystem creation header](#sec-mkfsinfo-header) and restart the filesystem creation as appropriate.

 ## Fundamental structures and encodings
 The core CocoonFS metadata structures are: